-Introduction: Two Euromodern Phenomena, 1 Degrees of Statelessness, 2 On Consent, 3 Theorizing Contemporary Enslavement, 4 Lucrative Vulnerability, 5 Conclusion: Against Antistatism, Bibliography
+Introduction: Two Euromodern Phenomena, 1 Degrees of Statelessness, 2 Theorizing Contemporary Enslavement, 3 On Consent, 4 Lucrative Vulnerability, Conclusion: Against Anti-Statism, Bibliography

 Jane Anna Gordon teaches and directs the graduate program in Political Science at the University of Connecticut, USA.
 She is, most recently, author of Creolizing Political Theory: Reading Rousseau through Frantz Fanon and co-editor (with Cyrus E. Zirakzadeh) of The Politics of Richard Wright: Perspectives on Resistance and co-editor (with Drucilla Cornell) of the forthcoming Creolizing Rosa Luxemburg.
 She was President of the Caribbean Philosophical Association from 2013 to 2016.
 Gordon co-edits the Creolizing the Canon and Global Critical Caribbean Thought book series.